eduvpn/documentation/PORTAL_HA.md

 # Introduction

-The VPN service consists of two separate components:
+The VPN service consists of two separate components that can be installed together, or seperately:

 1. Portal/Controller(s)
 2. Node(s)